pybites/pybites.github.io-source/content/guest-ast-intro.md

 1. Given some text source code, the compiler first tokenizes the text to identify programming language keywords, variables, literals, etc. Each token represents an "atom" of an instruction.

-2. Tokens are then rearranged into an AST, a tree where nodes are the "atoms", and edges the relationships between them.
-For instance, the AST can explicit the presence of function calls, the related input arguments, the set of instructions composing the function, etc.
+2. Tokens are then rearranged into an AST, a tree where nodes are the "atoms" of the instructions, and edges the relationships between the atoms based on the programming language grammar.
+For instance, the AST make explicit the presence of a function call, the related input arguments, the instructions composing the function, etc.

-3. A compiler then can apply multiple optimizations to the AST, and ultimately is converted into binary code.
+3. The compiler then can apply multiple optimizations to the AST, and ultimately it converts the AST into binary code.

-Despite their important for compilers, ASTs are not strictly specific to compilers.
-Rather, they are a useful data structure used whenever there is the need to static analysis of source code.
+Despite their role for compilers, ASTs are useful for a broader set of use-cases.

 ## The `ast` Python module, and real live examples

 The `ast` module in the Python standard library can be used to create, visit, and modify AST related to Python source code.
 It has been introduced in [Python 2.6](https://docs.python.org/release/2.6/whatsnew/2.6.html#the-ast-module), and since then it evolved alongside the Python grammar.

-Even if it is part of standard library since a long time, probably is not common to use it *directly*, but rather *indirectly* as it is used under-the-hood in different popular tools and use-cases:
+Even if it is part of standard library since a long time, it is not common to use it *directly*.
+Rather, you might have used it *indirectly* as popular tools use it under-the-hood:

 - __code testing__: [`mutpy`](https://pypi.org/project/MutPy/) is a mutation testing tool used to alters the code under testing to broaden the set of tests in an automated fashion.
-In practice a mutation is an artificial modification of an AST node of the code under testing.
+In practice a mutation is an artificial modification of an AST node generated from the code under testing.

-- __code coverage__: [`vulture`](https://pypi.org/project/vulture/) is a static code analyzer that study an AST to identify portion of the code not used.
+- __code coverage__: [`vulture`](https://pypi.org/project/vulture/) is a static code analyzer that studies an AST to identify portion of the code not used.

 - __code vulnerabilities__: [`bandit`](https://pypi.org/project/bandit/) uses the AST representation to identify security vulnerabilities.